 Board of Directors

-The Board of Directors is responsible for the overall supervision, control, and direction of Cal Cities and consists of representatives from each of the Cal Cities 16 divisions, nine municipal departments, and mayors of California's 10 largest cities, as well as 12 elected at-large members.
+The Board of Directors is responsible for the overall supervision, control, and direction of Cal Cities and consists of representatives from each of the Cal Cities 16 regional divisions, 10 municipal departments, five caucuses, and mayors of California's 10 largest cities, as well as 12 elected at-large members.
 At least one of the at-large members must be from a city with a population under 10,000.
 The board also includes California city officials serving on the National League of Cities Board of Directors.
 Learn more about the Cal Cities Board of Directors.

 Learn More About Cal Cities